mixxxdj/manual/source/hardware/controllers/hercules_p32_dj.rst

 the sound card’s headphone output volume in hardware.
 These do not adjust the headphone gain in Mixxx.

 .. warning::
-   There is no master output volume control on the device, but the master output volume of the sound card can be controlled from the OS mixer.
+   There is no main output volume control on the device, but the main output volume of the sound card can be controlled from the OS mixer.
 The device comes with the main output set to 45%.
    So, for the best :ref:`gain staging <djing-gain-staging>`, turn the volume of the main output all the way up in your  operating system mixer.

 Mapping description